Paul Ehrlich: The valency of serums

-Ehrlich’s side-chain theory
+Ehrlich's side-chain theory

-He postulated that cell protoplasm contains special structures which have chemical side chains (today's term is macromolecules) to which the toxin binds, affecting function.
+Ehrlich postulated that cell protoplasm contains structures which have chemical side chains (macromolecules) to which the toxin binds, affecting function.
 If the organism survives the effects of the toxin, the blocked side-chains are replaced by new ones.
-This regeneration can be trained, the name for this phenomenon being immunization.
+This regeneration can be trained, the name for this phenomenon being immunisation.
 If the cell produces a surplus of side chains, these might also be released into the blood as antibodies.

 In the following years Ehrlich expanded his side chain theory using concepts ("amboceptors", "receptors of the first, second and third order", etc.) which are no longer customary.
 Between the antigen and the antibody he assumed there was an additional immune molecule, which he called an "additive" or a "complement".
 For him, the side chain contained at least two functional groups.

 For providing a theoretical basis for immunology as well as for his work on serum valency, Ehrlich was awarded the Nobel Prize for Physiology or Medicine in 1908 together with Élie Metchnikoff.
 Metchnikoff, who had researched the cellular branch of immunity, Phagocytosis, at the Pasteur Institute had previously sharply attacked Ehrlich.

 Cancer research

-In 1901, the Prussian Ministry of Finance criticized Ehrlich for exceeding his budget and as a consequence reduced his income.
+In 1901, the Prussian Ministry of Finance criticised Ehrlich for exceeding his budget and as a consequence reduced his income.
 In this situation Althoff arranged a contact with Georg Speyer, a Jewish philanthropist and joint owner of the bank house Lazard Speyer-Ellissen.
-The cancerous disease of Princess Victoria, the widow of the German Emperor Friedrich II, had received much public attention and prompted a collection among wealthy Frankfurt citizens, including Speyer, in support of cancer research.
+The cancerous disease of Princess Victoria, the widow of the German Emperor Friedrich III, had received much public attention and prompted a collection among wealthy Frankfurt citizens, including Speyer, in support of cancer research.
 Ehrlich had also received from the German Emperor Wilhelm II a personal request to devote all his energy to cancer research.
 Such efforts led to the founding of a department for cancer research affiliated with the Institute of Experimental Therapy.
 The chemist Gustav Embden, among others, worked there.
 Ehrlich informed his sponsors that cancer research meant basic research, and that a cure could not be expected soon.

 Among the results achieved by Ehrlich and his research colleagues was the insight that when tumors are cultivated by transplanting tumor cells, their malignancy increases from generation to generation.
 If the primary tumor is removed, then metastasis precipitously increases.
 Ehrlich applied bacteriological methods to cancer research.
 In analogy to vaccination, he attempted to generate immunity to cancer by injecting weakened cancer cells.
 Both in cancer research and chemotherapy research (see below) he introduced the methodologies of Big Science.